University of Notre Dame Australia: Tuition, loans and financial aid

 For international students starting in 2025, tuition fees range from to per academic year depending on the field of study.
-Domestic students may be offered a federally-subsidised Commonwealth Supported Place (CSP) which substantially decreases the student contribution amount billed to the student.
+Domestic students (Note: According to the Higher Education Support Act 2003, domestic students include permanent residents and New Zealand citizens in addition to Australian citizens.) may be offered a federally-subsidised Commonwealth Supported Place (CSP) which substantially decreases the student contribution amount billed to the student.
 The maximum student contribution amount limits that can be applied to CSP students are dependent on the field of study.

 Since 2021, Commonwealth Supported Places have also been limited to 7 years of equivalent full-time study load (EFTSL), calculated in the form of Student Learning Entitlement (SLE).
 Students may accrue additional SLE under some circumstances (e.g. starting a separate one-year honours program) or every 10 years.
 Domestic students are also able to access the HECS-HELP student loans scheme offered by the federal government.
 These are indexed to the Consumer or Wage Price Index, whichever is lower, and repayments are voluntary until the recipient passes an income threshold.

 Notre Dame also offers several scholarships, which come in the form of bursaries or tuition fee remission.
 Domestic students studying full-time may also receive social security payments for the duration of their studies and there is a Relocation Scholarship for students moving to or from a regional areas in Australia.